 Nicky and I have helped out at the Mudcrew RAT every year apart from the first, doing the last checkpoint (we both did the 20 miler first time!) and I drove down from Sussex after Chemo to get here in time to do it again.
-It was a tiring day and weekend but excellent to be involved again and help our running friends, a really positive thing to do for me and a wicked weekend to be at.
+It was a long, tiring day and weekend but excellent to be involved again and help our running friends, a really positive thing to do for me and a wicked weekend to be at.

-I had started to organise some running races at the end of 2014 and was a week away from launching Freedom Racing in April 2015 with 3 Summer Sessions to be held over that coming summer, when I went into Hospital on 7th April (info in previous posts).
+I had started to organise some running races at the end of 2014 and was a week away from launching Freedom Racing in April 2015.
+There were going to be 3 Summer Sessions over that coming summer, when I went into Hospital on 7th April 2015 (info in previous posts).
 This obviously stopped anything from happening as everything changed and normal life stopped for a long while but by September 2015 I was starting to think about it again.

 I like maps and adventurous mountain/ fell style races.
 In playing with the OS mapping software I use, I came up with the idea to see if I could try and make some kind of different ‘mountain’ themed race in Cornwall.
 Obviously there aren’t any mountains but I thought if I could make a route that was as hilly as possible it might hit a good total amount of ascent.

 St Agnes Beacon is the highest point nearest the sea so would have the most ascent in a single climb.
 I first rode this hill years ago on my bike and have always really liked it, using it in runs in the past when I can to get fitter and enjoying being on the top.
 It looks out in both directions of the coast and has some good paths up and down it but is importantly near enough to the coast and some other good hills on the coastpath to include well in a good route.